|

 as a personal, inward-looking _ even self-centered _ concept

-In such a conception the obligation towards others is at most
+salvation.
+In such a conception the obligation towards others

 The change in religious understanding

-very different, being outward looking, and much more comprehensive.
+is very different, being outward looking, and much more

-It sees surrender as a social concept _ a surrender of individual
+comprehensive.
+It sees surrender as a social concept _ a

-Indeed, the modern view is that, unless there is an active
+view is that, unless there is an active societal concern

-societal concern going way beyond ourselves _ to other people,
+going way beyond ourselves _ to other people, fauna, flora

-fauna, flora and the environment in general _ we have no right
+and the environment in general _ we have no right to see

 The change in understanding the nature of religious surrender